Welding Safety 101 – Must-Know Tips to Stay Protected in the Shop

 • Ensure your machine is properly grounded.

-• Replace damaged wires, connectors, or shielding hoses immediately.
+• Replace frayed wires or leaky hoses immediately.

 4. Understand Electrical Safety

-Electric shock is one of the most dangerous welding hazards.
-To prevent it:
+Electric shock is one of the most severe welding dangers.

-• Never weld in wet or damp areas.
+• Never weld in wet or humid conditions.

 • Turn off equipment when not in use.